Xbox Cloud Gaming is now officially available on iPhones and iPads

 Gluckstein suggests grabbing your PC to stream Outriders or Doom on your iPad using your saved game, then, when you have a free half-hour, you can fire up xbox.com/play and get a game in on MLB The Show 21.

-If you’re a Game Pass Ultimate member (or want to become a member) simply go to xbox.com/play on Microsoft Edge, Chrome, or Safari on your PC or mobile device to start playing hundreds of games from the Xbox Game Pass library.
+If you’re a Game Pass Ultimate member (or want to become one) simply go to xbox.com/play on Microsoft Edge, Chrome, or Safari on your PC or mobile device to start playing hundreds of games from the Xbox Game Pass library.

 MORE: